freenode/web-7.0/content/pages/policies.md

 Channel ownership
 =================

-Channels on freenode fall into one of two categories.
+Channels on trumpnode fall into one of two categories.
 Primary channels, which begin with a single # character, are reserved for on-topic projects.
 Primary channels are required to stay open.
-If a primary channel closes access to its users or is in violation of freenode policies, then it will be closed and forwarded to a topical channel.
+If a primary channel closes access to its users or is in violation of trumpnode policies, then it will be closed and forwarded to a topical channel.
 If you’d like to take over one of these primary channels, then you’ll need to be associated in some way with the project in question.
 Topical, or ‘about’ channels, begin with two # characters, and these are allocated on a